 Based on the success the Middleware team has seen, other groups within the IT organization are looking at FlexDeploy.
-“Maybe the best testimonial I can give is that other teams are looking at and starting to use FlexDeploy for their own delivery," the Senior Manager says.
-"They saw our results and wanted to get those same benefits themselves.”
+“Maybe the best testimonial I can give is that other teams are looking at and starting to use FlexDeploy for their own delivery.
+They saw our results and wanted to get those same benefits themselves.”

-- Industry: High Tech
+- Industry: Data Technology

 - Oracle SOA Suite